dd-consulting/About_Sam_GU/Talks/2022-08-17 An Ensembling Architecture for Forex Trading, Facilitator, Learning Festival, National University of Singapore (NUS)/README.md

 This talk presented an innovative ensembling architecture using machine learning and genetic algorithms to optimize Forex trading, yielding a promising 10% profit under ideal back-testing conditions.
-The project team, supervised by GU Zhan, highlighted advancements in algorithmic trading and automated financial strategies for enhanced profitability.
+The project team, supervised by GU Zhan (Sam), highlighted advancements in algorithmic trading and automated financial strategies for enhanced profitability.

 https://www.mdpi.com/2674-1032/1/2/8